 Once you have clicked the icon, XperiDesk launches automatically.

 - Log into the client using your CMC Microsystems Username and Password, as shown in Figure 3.

 Figure 3: Log into the XperiDesk Application Using Your CMC Username and Password

-If you have followed this guide properly, and your account is in order, you will be able to open XperiDesk, and it should look like the screen capture shown in Figure 4.
+If you have followed this guide properly, and your account is in order, you will be able to open XperiDesk, and it should look as shown in Figure 4.

 Figure 4: The Main XperiDesk Window (Production Database)